davidantaki/cs3200-database-design-final-project/README.md

 information that are not absolutely necessary.
 We think more data could be added in the future that would be useful to the user.
 * Ability to delete a user's entire account.
+* The ability to MOVE utility bills or appliances between properties.
+This is currently not supported.
 ## No future uses or work can be documented if justification is provided.